CoreumFoundation/coreum-docs/src/guides/index.md

 ### Client

 Inside `znet` environment, preconfigured client application is created for each running `cored` node.
 The name of the client is the same as name of `cored` application reported by `spec` command.
 In default environment there is only one `cored` node called `coredev-00`.
 You may use it to get status information reported by that node:

 ```
-(znet) [znet] $ coredev-00 status
+(znet) [logs] $ coredev-00 status
 ```

 ### Keyring